-But there are two important factors to consider when making decisions: willpower and decision fatigue.
-Willpower is a precious resource that gets depleted when used, while decision fatigue causes you to make poorer choices.
+There are two important factors to consider when making decisions: willpower and decision fatigue.
+Willpower is a precious resource that gets depleted when used, while decision fatigue causes you to make poor choices.
 By understanding how they work, you can make better decisions and be more productive.

 Let’s address them head-on.